by Veronica Morris, PhD

-Step 1: You must have a disability—a major, life-limiting condition—to have a service dog.
+You must have a disability—a major, life-limiting condition—to have a service dog.
 We recommend talking with your doctor to verify you have a disability, and to discuss what work or tasks the dog might be trained to do to assist with your disability.

 It is very important during this time to also work on socialization and other exposures, making sure your dog is used to people of every color, shape, and size, and other animals, etc.

 Consider buying at least a cheap vest early to get your dog comfortable with wearing working gear.

 Research your state laws to determine your public access rights with a service dog in training.
 This table of service animal laws makes it easy.

 Gradually visit more and more difficult environments in pet-friendly places, saving situations with lots of crowds, food, etc. for later.
 Start training to the standards in PSDP’s Public Access Test.

 Once you and your dog are able to pass the Service Dog in Training (SDIT) Manners Evaluation, you are ready to transition to more challenging places and situations.